Welcome to the A4M anxiety management series.

 I love to sleep long.
 I love long weekend mornings in bed and lazy evenings on the couch.
 I love to watch movies and read books.
-I love to spend time with family.
+I love to spend time with my family.
 I love to eat well.
 And I always eat.
-If it is not lunch or breakfast, it is something small in between, something sweet, salty, some small yogurt or fruit.
+If it is not lunch or breakfast, it is something small in between, something sweet, salty, or some small yogurt or fruit.

-I also love to watch out of the window to freezing cold winter while staying inside of a well-heated room.
+I also love to watch out of the window to freezing cold winter while staying inside a well-heated room.
 Even more, I love a hot shower or hot bath.
 I love when somebody takes care of me and I really love when things are going according to plan.

-Not to forget, I love people who agree with me, who tell me I am right.
+Not to forget, I love people who agree with me, and who tell me I am right.
 It caresses my ego.
 I feel important.